 You may also be interested in the Coaching Lab which is the central point for coaching psychology and coaching research, teaching and practice at Heriot Watt University.

 What is coaching?

-Coaching helps you clarify what you would like to achieve and how you will work towards this, and can help you overcome challenges and stay focussed on achieving the outcomes you have set.
+Coaching helps you clarify what you would like to achieve and how you will work towards this, and can help you overcome challenges and stay focussed on achieving the goals you have set.
 Your coach will provide support and encouragement to help you reflect on the current situation, explore options and ways to overcome barriers so you can move forward.

 What kind of things might coaching help me with?

 It is up to you what you work on but some examples of things students bring to coaching include managing stress or anxiety, time management, building confidence, improving communication skills, public speaking and setting and achieving personal or university goals.
 Your coach will help you set your own outcomes and help you devise a plan that will take you from where you are now to where you want to be.